-How do you make Bolognese sauce vegan?
+How do you make Bolognese sauce without meat?
 It’s easy with my vegan tempeh Bolognese recipe!
 Crumbles of tempeh and chopped mushrooms replace the beef in this whole food plant based take on the classic.
 It’s a delicious dish that even ardent tempeh haters may love!
 Enjoy this vegan Bolognese over whole grain pasta, or try it with spaghetti squash for a low carb and low calorie meal.

 I was on a vegan diet for many years.
 And during that time, I cooked a lot of tempeh.
 With so much tempeh cooking experience under my belt, why are there so few tempeh recipes on the site?